Have you experienced problems?

-If have been unable to settle your complaint using our internal complaints process you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007 that deals with legal services complaints.
+If we have been unable to settle your complaint using our resolution process, you have a right to complain to the Legal Ombudsman.
+They are an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.

 You have six months from the date of our final letter in which to complain to the Legal Ombudsman.
 You should contact the Legal Ombudsman using the following contact details:

-It is important that you pass through each step as detailed above as our regulating body will need to know the matter has been escalated through the proper procedure to enable them to deal with your complaint effectively.
+It is important that the complaint process is followed.
+Our regulating body will require confirmation that it has to enable them to deal with your complaint effectively.